[I]

 It is DOWN-regulated.

 (A spatial metaphor may help.
 It is as though there is a weight in the form of a hand or object or wall or ceiling, pressing down upon your heart.
 As if it is heavy, it is above, it is pushing down on you, and it has a certain feeling; it has the feeling of the deepest motivational knowledge, the babyhood or toddlerhood or child or preteen or teen learning that if you don't do THIS right then you'll get THAT, where THAT is the withholding of mother love, or the falling into the abyss, or some such heavy and urgent potential loss.
-Others' mileage may vary.
-Then whatever success you achieve, it just postpones the damage and loss for some while,
+Your mileage may vary.
+Then whatever success you achieve, it just postpones the damage and loss for some while, since another day brings another opportunity to fail, so to speak.)

 ¬I()

-By contrast, the failure to carry out the activity of thinking, with belief, that "I am X" for some limited X in the situation, fails to impose the emotional requirement of a self-attribution onto the emotional system.
-The emotional system can be, is then, NOT downregulated.
+By contrast, the failure (1) to carry out the activity of thinking, with belief, that "I am X" for some limited X in the situation, fails to (2) impose the emotional requirement of a self-attribution onto the emotional system.
+The emotional system can be, is then, in this case, NOT downregulated.

 That is Bliss Theory.